The most effective method to calculate your Term Insurance Cover

 THE AMOUNT YOU OWE

-This is the amount your family will have to pay for, in the absence of the bread-winner - including short-term everyday expenses as well as long-term expenses.
+This is basically the amount your loved ones will have to foot in the absence of the primary earning member - including short-term everyday expenses as well as long-term expenses.

 This can be sub-categorized and calculated under three headers, as follows.